 apt commands in the terminal.

 The cockpit is available on Ubuntu’s official repositories.
 Run the following command to install Cockpit:

 Then, start the service and finally, check the service status:

 If you have a running UFW firewall service, allow port 9090:

 The cockpit will be available on HTTP port 9090 by default.
 Open your favorite browser and navigate to

 http://server-ip-address:9090 and complete the required steps to finish the installation.
 We’ll be asked to enter the login details in order to enter them into the dashboard.
-Here, the username and password are the same as that of the login details we use to log in to our Linux server.
+Here, the username and password are the same as the login details we use to log in to our Linux server.

 Congratulations!
 You have successfully installed the Cockpit.
 Thanks for using this tutorial for installing Cockpit in Ubuntu 20.04 Focal Fossa system.
 For additional help or useful information, we recommend you to check the official Cockpit website.